nehalsin/holistic-life-management/asha.md

 # Quest of love & peace: Asha, 60, artist, lecturer, Bangalore

-Based on talk on 2021-09-30.
+## Based on talk on 2021-09-30

+<details markdown='1'><summary>Click to expand!</summary>

-## Loneliness
+### Loneliness

-### Asha
+#### Asha
  1. Social beings.
  2. Being lonely may seem neurotic.
- 3. Confusion by reading Osho, Sadhguru.
+ 3. Confusion by reading different gurus.

-###  Significant Points
+####  Significant Points
  3. What is **us** in practicality?
  4. What people say, books also say that.
  5. What is own definition of self.
 What is my being.
 Not to impress others.
 Not to speak on stage.
  6. Jataka katha
  7. Shrimadbhagawatam: Mother, father, wife, children, river, fish, insects, fire, air, etc ownership.
 After thinking too much that's the only question who's body it is?
  8. Own definition to be defined by ownself.
- 9. IISc Bangalore.
+ 9. Famous institution.
 Big Prof. Son had mental problem.
 Power placement.
 What we know and what we understand is the most important.
 Son big in size.
 Pathetic to watch son.
 Could be IQ question too.
 If someone would ask would you want to be son of that guy?
 He is what he does not know.
 He is asking 50/-, 10/-.
 We can't scold him.
 10. Basis of any question meaning: हमारी क्या अस्मिता है?
 Asmita means identity in Sanskrit. अहम् कः?
 11. If question of identity is settled then other questions are also settled.
 12. Dhyan beech mazaar mein.
-Said by Osho.
+Popular quote.
 13. Level mismatching.
 Sometimes can be deliberate.
 14. We live in own consciousness.
 15. Difference between success and happiness.
 16. Bangalore is place of success.
 Why is it suicide capital?
 EQ problem.
-17. Suicide was not due to failure in IIT.
+17. Suicide was not due to failure in big institutions like IIT.
 Identity issue.
 Question of identity biggest?
 Ego.
 18. What am I seeing?
 What is my world?
 19. Are you at peace with yourself or not?
 20. Identity crisis.
 The moment you know what you're then you're at peace with yourself.